Lakshmi-Chakradhar-Vijayarao/SafeRAG/README.md

 SafeRAG is intentionally **simple, explicit, and bounded**.

 Its strength is not scale —
-its strength is **correctness under uncertainty**.
+its strength is **correct behavior under uncertainty**.

-That is what production-grade AI systems are built on.
+That is what production-grade AI systems require.

+---